sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 You are not limited to providing only the most recent version of the catalog, and you can provide older versions as a fallback.

 The catalog-api tool generates builds into a checksum-based output directory structure.
-The `version.json` file manages the path to the latest or production catalog API content and instructs the web UI to load catalog contents from the specified checksum directory.
+The version.json file manages the path to the latest or production catalog API content and instructs the web UI to load catalog contents from the specified checksum directory.
-When you run `catalog-api generate` to generate the catalog, catalog-api creates the `version.json` file.
+When you run the catalog-api generate subcommand to generate the catalog, catalog-api creates the version.json file.

-The contents of a `version.json` file are similar to this example:
+The contents of a version.json file are similar to this example:

 {{< code text "JSON" >}}
 {